Why do I need to make an export declaration?

-Whats the differents between a main pack and enclosed goods?
+What is the difference between main pack and side pack?

-For what does the shortcuts CO, EFTA & EX stand?
+What do the abbreviations CO, EFTA & EX mean?

-- were manufactured within the EU and were not supplemented with parts from third countries.
+- have been manufactured within the EU and have not been supplemented with parts from third countries

-- or supplemented or constructed with parts from a third country which is allowed to trade duty free with the EU.
+- or supplemented or built with parts from a third country, but which is allowed to trade duty free with the EU.

-EFTA goods are goods that are traded within countries belonging to the European Free Trade Association (EFTA).
+EFTA goods are goods traded within the countries belonging to the European Free Trade Association (EFTA).